 You feel like quitting?
 Okay, that’s normal – be brave and keep going.

-Be Brave.
 Save the excuses for something else and fight for yourself.
 Fight to finish strong.
 You put in all the training and so much work.
 You deserve to fight hard to finish strong.

 Want more on the Boston Marathon course?